North Korea tests short-range missiles as South Korea, US conduct drills

 The U.S. State Department did not immediately comment about the Saturday launches.
 Secretary of State Rex Tillerson earlier this week credited the North with showing restraint by not launching a missile since the July ICBM test.

-Tillerson had said he hoped that the lack of missiles launches or other “provocative acts” by Pyongyang could mean a path could be opening for dialogue "sometime in the near future."
+Tillerson had said he hoped that the lack of missile launches or other “provocative acts” by Pyongyang could mean a path could be opening for dialogue "sometime in the near future."

 Trump also expressed optimism earlier this week about a possible improvement in relations.
 "I respect the fact that he is starting to respect us," Trump said of Kim.